-atg airports offer a range of airfield lighting solutions including PAPI lights, airport approach lighting and threshold lighting, compliant to all the latest standards.
+atg airports offer a range of airfield lighting solutions including PAPI lights, approach lighting and threshold lighting, compliant to all the latest standards.
 Click on an image below for more information about specific types and models of airfield lighting.

 The L-880 precision approach path indicator, PAPI, is an array of lights positioned alongside the runway.
 It normally consists of four equally spaced light units color-coded to provide a visual indication of an aircraft’s position relative to the designated glide slope for the runway.